NCERT Solutions Class 9 English Supplementary Book Chapter 5 – Get Free PDF

 Answer: When the swallow flies over the city, it sees the sharp difference between the lives of the rich and the poor.
 He sees the rich making merry in their beautiful houses, while the beggars were sitting at the gates.
-He flows into dark lanes, and sees the white faces of starving children looking out listlessly at the black streets.
+He flies into dark lanes and sees the white faces of starving children looking out listlessly at the black streets.

 Question 5.
 Why did the swallow not leave the prince and go to Egypt?

 Answer: The swallow did not leave the prince and go to Egypt.
-The prince had become blind after giving away his sapphires to the needy people.
-The swallow decided to stay with the prince as he was so touched with his kindness.
+The prince had become blind after giving away his sapphires to the needy.
+The swallow decided to stay with the prince as he was so touched by his kindness.

 Question 6.
 What are the precious things mentioned in the story?
 Why are they precious?

 Answer: The precious things mentioned in the story are: the leaden heart of the Happy Prince and the dead bird.